Gargantua and Pantagruel

-The Five Books of the Lives and Deeds of Gargantua and Pantagruel (Les Cinq livres des faits et dits de Gargantua et Pantagruel), often shortened to Gargantua and Pantagruel or the Cinq Livres (Five Books), is a pentalogy of novels written in the 16th century by François Rabelais.
+The Five Books of the Lives and Deeds of Gargantua and Pantagruel (Les Cinq livres des faits et dits de Gargantua et Pantagruel), (Note: The series title in the original French is La Vie de Gargantua et de Pantagruel.) often shortened to Gargantua and Pantagruel or the Cinq Livres (Five Books), is a pentalogy of novels written in the 16th century by François Rabelais.
 (Note: The degree to which Rabelais can be said to be the sole author of the fifth book, parts of which were first published nine years after his death, remains an open question.)
 It tells the adventures of two giants, Gargantua (/gɑːrˈgæntjuə/ gar-GAN-tew-ə; /fr/) and his son Pantagruel (/pænˈtægruɛl, -əl, ˌpæntəˈgruːəl/ pan-TAG-roo-el-,_--əl-,_-PAN-tə-GROO-əl; /fr/).
 The work is written in an amusing, extravagant, and satirical vein, features much erudition, vulgarity, and wordplay, and is regularly compared with the works of William Shakespeare and James Joyce.
 Rabelais was a polyglot, and the work introduced "a great number of new and difficult words ... into the French language".

 The work was stigmatised as obscene by the censors of the Collège de la Sorbonne.
 In a social climate of increasing religious oppression in the lead up to the French Wars of Religion, contemporaries treated it with suspicion and avoided mentioning it.

 The characters of Gargantua and his son Pantagruel were not created by Rabelais but inspired by various folk tales which had been collated in the early sixteenth century into five different works, collectively referred to as the Gargantuan Chronicles, the most popular of which, Les Grandes et Inestimables Cronicques du grant et enorme geant Gargantua, Rabelais references in his prologue.

 It is the origin of the word Pantagruelism, meaning "buffoonery or coarse humor with a satirical or serious purpose"; and also gargantuan, meaning "enormous".